infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Remotely pushed passport "alice/cluster: bob".
 ```

-Should you be evolving in a pure decentralized environment i.e without the Hub, you will need to manually export the passport and transmit it to the invited user in which case you should refer to the `--export` and `--import` options.
+Should you be evolving in a pure decentralized environment i.e. without the Hub, you will need to manually export the passport and transmit it to the invited user in which case you should refer to the `--export` and `--import` options.

 **IMPORTANT**: Be aware that the invited user will not be notified of that fact that you’ve allowed him/her to join your network.
 The invited user could detect it by fetching his passport and noticing a new one but that’s about it.
 In order to speed things up, you should probably tell him through the medium of your choice: chat, email, carrier pigeon or else.